Set up continuous deployment with Chocolatey

 Step 6: Tie it all together

 From that point on, it's up to the VMs that depend on that configuration to pull the update and install it.
 Each of these updates is simple - just a line or two of PowerShell.
-For Azure DevOps, some of them are encapsulated in build tasks that can be chained together in a build.
+For Azure DevOps, some of them are encapsulated in build tasks that you can chain together in a build.
 This article provides more details.
 This GitHub repo details the available build tasks.

 Next steps